 For details on what our supply chain solutions offer and how they work together to create the supply chain industry’s only true obsolescence management solution, just click on one of the links below:

-• BOM Monitoring Solutions offered through our affiliate Partstat use over 9 billion rows of current and historical data from over 2,000 suppliers to monitor obsolescence, predict allocation, and, with the help of an assigned supply chain strategist, confirm component life cycles.
+• Our BOM Monitoring Solution uses over 50 billion rows of current and historical data from thousands of component manufacturers and authorized resellers to monitor and predict both obsolescence and allocation, and with the help of a dedicated BOM Specialist, confirm component life cycles.

 • Last Time Buy Solutions allow OEMs to secure up to 10 years of LTB Inventory without the loss of precious working capital, while saving them an average of 42 percent in annual carrying costs.

 • Critical Inventory Storage Solutions guarantee long-term business continuity and secure warehousing for even the most sensitive electronic components — including raw die and wafer banking.